 Unlike vlogs–which often need high definition cameras, quality sound equipment, and good editing programs–a blog only requires two things: A website and a writer.

-Some websites offer a domain name for free, but usually these platforms would charge $30 AUD or less for the first year of the blog.
+Some websites offer a domain name for free, but usually, these platforms would charge $30 AUD or less for the first year of the blog.
 If you’re tight on budget, you can use free blogging sites to release your content.

 Businesses can use an in-house writer to save on costs.
-However, hiring a seasoned writer to create blogs can prove worthwhile in the end, as these people have expertise on creating a blog that can generate customer leads.
+However, hiring a seasoned writer to create blogs can prove worthwhile in the end, as these people have expertise in creating a blog that can generate customer leads.
 It helps to find a content writer that is familiar with your field of expertise, well-versed with SEO techniques, and an excellent storyteller to draw people into your blog and keep them coming back for more.

 A blog also helps you establish trust with your customers and positions you as a person of authority in your industry.
 It shows customers that you’re knowledgeable about your products and services.
-Should they need more details about your brand or anything related to it, they can always turn to your blogs for solid and reliable information and go from there to contacting you directly.
+Should they need more details about your brand or anything related to it, they can always turn to your blogs for solid and reliable information and go from there to contact you directly.

 2. It creates more value for customers

 Blogs provide free answers to questions that a customer might have, helping them solve something or adding value to their life, creating trust and authority for you and your brand.
 Customers learn something new after reading your blog, which is why it’s important to keep them engaged with regular blog releases and well-written content.